rozekfr/javascriptRRD/README.md

 This version also translates months into czech language and transforms timezone into +1.

-I upload this here, because I think it could be useful for someone.
+I upload my edited code here, because I think it could be useful for someone.

 ![GitHub Logo](/images/transformation.jpg)